open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

    {
       /* API version, defined by the GUI source.
       Should not be changed to ensure it is always equal to the one used in the latest codebase.
-      The GUI refueses to load plugins with mismatched API versions */ info->apiVersion = PLUGIN_API_VER;
+      The GUI refuses to load plugins with mismatched API versions */ info->apiVersion = PLUGIN_API_VER;
       info->name = "TTL Event Generator"; // <---- UPDATE
       info->libVersion = "0.1.0"; // <---- UPDATE